 - Install new baseboard and door trim, paint and finish with new fixtures.

 Since this was a vintage house, there were sure to be some surprises and wrinkles revealed by the demo.
 There always are for old home remodel projects.
 But were any of these terminal?
 Read on to find out!

 STEP ONE: Demo to the “studs”

-Being that this was an old build bungalow in old west Austin, surprises were guaranteed.
-Building codes didn’t really exist when it was built, and the craft style of particular homebuilders in the 1930s could be pretty idiosyncratic.
+Being that this was a 1930s bungalow home in old west Austin, surprises were guaranteed.
+Building codes literally didn’t exist when it was built.
 That’s why ripping into just about anything in a vintage home like this is like diving into an old-timey chocolate box with a lost lid.
 You never know what you’re gonna get.